Peter Dubens

-Peter Adam Daiches Dubens (born 1966), is a British internet entrepreneur and investor.
-He is the founder of Oakley Capital and its associated group of companies.
-He has earned a reputation for avoiding publicity.
+Peter Adam Daiches Dubens (born 1966) is a British internet entrepreneur and investor.
+He is the founder of Oakley Capital, a private equity company, and its associated group of companies.

 Early life and education

-He attended Sussex House Preparatory School in Cadogan Square, Chelsea and then the Jewish Free School in Camden, North London.
+He attended Sussex House School in Cadogan Square, Chelsea and then the Jewish Free School in Camden, North London.

 Career

-Peter Dubens became an entrepreneur in 1985 after the launch of his thermochromic t-shirt company (age 18).
-He sits on the board of Time Out PLC.
-After his t-shirt business, which he sold to Coats Viyella Plc for £8 million along with its 6 airport branches in 1990, Dubens became the Co-Founder of Global Inc Limited, a certified clothing supplier to UK leading retailers Marks and Spencers, C&A, and the Arcadia Group.
-Later that year, he became Co-founder of Global Accessories Limited (a UK distributor for Vans shoes and Eastpak bags).
+Dubens became an entrepreneur in 1985 after the launch of his thermochromic t-shirt company.
+He sits on the board of Time Out plc.
+After his t-shirt business, which he sold to Coats Viyella plc for £8 million along with its six airport branches in 1990, Dubens became the Co-Founder of Global Inc Limited, a certified clothing supplier to UK leading retailers Marks and Spencers, C&A, and the Arcadia Group.
+Later that year, he co-founded of Global Accessories Limited, a UK distributor for Vans shoes and Eastpak bags).

 In 2002, he set up a private equity fund manager, Oakley Capital.

 In June 2020, Dubens bought £803,000 worth of stock in Time Out Group plc at a price of £0.35 per share.

+In July 2025, Duben's company acquired the luxury goods retailer Smythson for an undisclosed sum.

 Political activity

-Dubens is a significant donor to the Conservative Party.
+Dubens was a donor to the Conservative Party.
 He donated £50,000 to the party in May 2017 and £200,000 and £50,000 in December 2019.
 During the 2019 United Kingdom general election campaign Dubens donated £250,000 to the party.
-Dubens is a member of the party's Advisory Board for significant donors.
+Dubens was a member of the party's Advisory Board for significant donors.